 How you experience the process

-You are sent a personality questionnaire.
+The process starts when you’re sent a personality questionnaire.
 Marketers love questionnaires.
-It is usually multiple choice (great!).
-It involves you choosing between words like “brave” and “intelligent“.
+It’s usually multiple-choice (great!).
+You choose between words like “brave” and “intelligent“.
 Or “leader” and “decent human being“.

-You spend most of the time trying to second guess the outcomes.
-As a marketer, you probably know your marketing personality type already.
-But you want to make sure it comes out as a “good” one, anyway.
+Because you already know a bit about behavioural science, you spend most of the time trying to second guess the best answers.
+As a marketer, you probably know your personality type already.
+But you want to make sure it comes out as a “good” one.

-Then from this questionnaire. you’ll get a computer generated output from the responses that tells you all about your working preferences.
+You get a computer-generated output from your responses.
+This tells you all about your working preferences and personality type.

-These preferences will show how you like to work, how you don’t like to work and most importantly how you like to work (or not) with others.
+If you apply those to marketing, you get the idea of different marketing personality types.
+These show how you like to work, how you don’t like to work, and how you best work with others.

 Personality and leadership tool systems

-We found the Insight Discovery tool the easiest to work with and the one which has had the most impact.
-We believe it’s because this is the tool which was the least ‘judge-y’.
+We found the Insight Discovery tool the easiest to work with and the one with the most impact.
+That’s because it’s the least ‘judge-y’ of the tools.

-It recognises the positives and challenges of each individual style and looks to how all the styles can work together.
-The core 4 colour model (Sunshine Yellow, Fiery Red, Cool Blue, Earth Green) are also just a simple way to ‘get’ the model quite quickly.
+It recognises the pros and cons of each style and looks at how styles best work together.
+The core 4 colour model (Sunshine Yellow, Fiery Red, Cool Blue, Earth Green) is a simple way to explain the thinking.

-And as for LSI, we generally found that the only people who really liked that tool were MDs and sales people.
-As a tool it seems to be a bit more rewarding of pushy / competitive behaviours and not really value different types of styles.
+And as for LSI, the only people who seem to like that are MDs and salespeople.
+As a tool, it seems to reward more pushy / competitive behaviours and doesn’t value other styles.

-We mention these types of survey, because they are actually a great way of navigating your way through marketing.
-They help identify the various marketing personality types you will meet in almost every large marketing team, and who we will call the 3 monkeys of marketing.
+We mention these types of surveys as they’re a great way to help navigate past common marketing barriers.
+They help identify the different marketing personality types you find in large marketing teams.
+We call these types the 3 monkeys of marketing.

-We know there are four, not three personality styles by the way.
+We know there are 4, not 3 personality styles, by the way.
 We’ll come back to that at the end.

 Marketing Monkey 1 - Sunshine Yellow (aka Hear no evil)

-First off, there’s what the Insights Discovery profile would call the Sunshine Yellow.
+First, there’s what the Insights profile calls the Sunshine Yellow types.
 These would be Extrovert-Feelers in Myers Briggs.

-You’ll spot this marketing personality type easily because they are the ones who cannot sit still or shut up in meetings.
+You spot this personality type easily because they’re the ones who can’t sit still or shut up in meetings.
 (Hence the hear no evil).

-Now, this is not our overall style here at three-brains.
-But, we’ll be positive and say it is worth having some of these types on the team.
-They bring undoubted energy and in short bursts can be fun to be around.
-They are particularly good at the start of projects because they have an opinion on everything.
+Now, this isn’t our overall style here at Three-Brains.
+But, we’ll be positive and say it’s worth having some of these types on the team.
+They bring lots of energy, and in short bursts are fun to be around.
+They’re good at the start of projects because they bring lots of positivity.

 The challenge with sunshine yellow marketing monkeys

-HOWEVER, what you will find with this type of marketer is that they are often attracted by shiny new things.
-They also have the memory of a gold fish when it comes to decisions.
+However, what you find with these types is they’re often distracted by shiny new things.
+They also have the memory of a goldfish when it comes to decisions.

-So, what they enthused about in last week’s meeting, they will quite happily enthuse about the complete opposite in this week’s meeting.
+So, what they enthused about in last week’s meeting, they’ll enthuse about the complete opposite in this week’s meeting.
 That was last week, right?

-They like nothing better than spending endless hours creating a wall of colourful post-its.
-These will have the 50+ variations of your brand essence and which actually, nobody really cares about too much.
+They like nothing better than spending endless hours creating a wall of colourful Post-its.
+These will have 50+ variations of your brand essence which actually, nobody cares much about.

 These types do NOT take questions or analytical thinking well.
-When challenged they will usually come out with some sort of hippyish type mantra.
-Something like “You’ll never change without a positive mindset” or “It’s all about being agile”.
+When challenged, they usually come out with some hippyish type mantra.
+Something like “You’ll never change without a positive mindset”.
+Or “It’s all about being agile”.

-The chances are the idea will have been forgotten by next week, and these types never hang around for the long-term in role anyway.
-By all means go have a coffee or a beer with them, they are generally entertaining company.
+Chances are they’ll have forgotten the idea by next week, and these types never hang around long-term anyway.
+But, by all means, go have a coffee or a beer with them as they’re usually fun to socialise with.

 Marketing Monkey 2 - Fiery Red (aka See no evil)

-Next up, would be the Fiery Reds – these are Extrovert-Thinkers who “get shit done”.
+Next up, are the Fiery Reds – those Extrovert-Thinkers who “get shit done”.